wellingtonn96/RecruitmentProjectWorkSchool/README.md

-# Trabalho TCC senac
+# Project TCC senac

-Trabalho para conclusão de curso uma aplicação para auxiliar empresas no processo de recrutamento seleção.
+Project for school completion an application an application to assist companies in the candidate selection recruitment process..